alces-software/adminware/README.md

 # than one node at once.
 If it is attempted to run in on more than one node an error
 # will be thrown.
 interactive: True

+# Runs the command in reporting mode.
+The standard output of the remote command will
+# be dumped to the screen instead of the exit code.
+report: True
 ```

 # Configuring Run Parameters